willfindlay/bpfbox-proof-of-concept/README.md

-# bpfbox-proof-of-concept
+# bpfbox Proof of Concept

-Proof of concept for bpfbox permission model
+Proof of concept for bpfbox permission model.